rust-lang/rust/src/doc/rustc/src/platform-support/wasm32-unknown-unknown.md

 ## Cross-compilation

-This target can be cross-compiled from any hosts.
+This target can be cross-compiled from any host.

 ## Testing

 This target is not tested in CI for the rust-lang/rust repository.
-Many tests must be disabled to run on this target and failures are non-obvious because println doesn't work in the standard library.
+Many tests must be disabled to run on this target and failures are non-obvious because `println!` doesn't work in the standard library.
 It's recommended to test the `wasm32-wasip1` target instead for WebAssembly compatibility.

 ## Conditionally compiling code